Guidance on Professional Conduct Committee adjournments

 This guidance note is to assist those seeking an adjournment of a Professional Conduct Committee (PCC) hearing.

-The following is to give guidance for Respondents who wish to seek an adjournment of a fixed hearing date.
+The following is to give guidance for architects who wish to seek an adjournment of a fixed hearing date.
 It should be noted, though, that adjournments are not readily or routinely granted.

-All adjournment requests should be made as soon as possible and all applications should be made in writing, marked for the attention of the Chair of the PCC panel, c/o The Architects Registration Board.
-The letter should:
+All adjournment requests should be made as soon as possible and all applications should be made in writing, marked for the attention of the PCC, c/o The Architects Registration Board.
+The correspondence should:

 The following reasons will not generally be regarded as providing justification for an adjournment, although each application will be considered on its own merits:

-The lack of readiness on the part of the Respondent or any claimed clash of engagements, whether professional or personal is unlikely to be considered as reasonable grounds for adjournment.
+The lack of readiness or any claimed clash of engagements, whether professional or personal is unlikely to be considered as reasonable grounds for adjournment.

-The inability of the Respondent, for financial or other reasons, to secure the services of a representative at the hearing is unlikely to be considered as reasonable grounds for adjournment.
+The inability of the architect, for financial or other reasons, to secure the services of a representative at the hearing is unlikely to be considered as reasonable grounds for adjournment.

-The Chair of the Committee panel may agree to the adjournment if the application is made before the scheduled hearing date and if he or she is satisfied that it is in the interests of justice to do so.
-In doing so the Chair will consider:
+The PCC may agree to the adjournment if they are satisfied that it is in the interests of justice to do so.
+In doing so they will consider:

 - the general need for expedition in the conduct of proceedings;

-- to what degree the Respondent will be compromised in presenting his or her defence if the hearing proceeds;
+- to what degree the architect will be compromised in presenting their case if the hearing proceeds;

 - the likely consequences of the proposed adjournment, in particular its likely length and the need to decide the facts while recollections are fresh;